 The Mount Desert Island Biological Laboratory has established programs for undergraduate education to enhance scientific training in the biological sciences.

-MDIBL provides the highest quality training for undergraduate students considering careers in research or medicine.
-MDIBL is a highly collaborative, collegial, and informal research environment, where students and scientists design and conduct experiments together and may discuss their results on a bench overlooking Frenchman Bay or over homemade chowder in the dining hall.
+Through courses, fellowships, and enrichment activities, MDIBL excels in training undergraduate students considering careers in research or medicine.
+MDIBL is a highly collaborative, collegial, and informal research environment, where students and scientists design and conduct experiments together and may discuss their results on a bench overlooking Frenchman Bay or over a meal in the dining hall.

-MDIBL has a large slate of year-round, hands-on, research intensive short courses, workshops and symposia for undergraduate students.
+MDIBL has a extensive program of year-round, hands-on, research intensive short courses, workshops and symposia for undergraduate students.
 Most courses are closed-enrollment and only offered to students from the sending institutions.
 All MDIBL Courses and Conferences are listed on this website.

 Laboratory training can include techniques in molecular biology, physiology, and bioinformatics.
 Projects are wide-ranging and could include the comparative study of a laboratory animal (zebrafish, roundworm, sea urchin, etc.), cultured cells, and biological tissue preparations.
 While most projects are laboratory-based, some include a field component.

-Undergraduate research fellowships are 8 - 10 weeks long, from mid June to mid August.
-In 2013, most students will arrive on Monday, June 10 and will depart on Friday, August 16.
-However, some students will start a week or two earlier, and some a week or two later (for example, students in a study abroad program who may not return to the US until late June).
+Undergraduate research fellowships are 8–10 weeks long, from early June to mid August.
+In 2014, most students will arrive on Monday, June 2, and will depart on Friday, August 8.

-Students may select a summer research mentor from among the Lab’s full time or visiting faculty whose research matches their personal scientific interests and career goals.
-Students applying to the Maine INBRE undergraduate program may select a mentor from MDIBL or one one of several Maine INBRE institutions.
+Students may select a summer research mentor from among MDIBL’s resident or visiting faculty whose research matches their personal scientific interests and career goals.
+Students applying to the Maine INBRE undergraduate program may select a mentor from MDIBL or one one of several Maine INBRE partner institutions.

-Undergraduate summer research fellowships are 8 – 10 weeks long.
+Undergraduate summer research fellowships are 8–10 weeks long.
 Students are typically housed in either Spruce or Birch Hall.
-Meals are served in the MDIBL Co-op (called Co-op because students are responsible for their own meals on weekends).
+Meals are served in the MDIBL Co-op (students are responsible for their own meals on weekends).